 Army and Navy Academy is known for educating and developing good character in young men, so why not apply that same principle to the summer?
-In 2010, Camp Challenge was added to Academy by the Sea’s diverse lineup of uniquely focused summer camps.
+In 2010, Camp Challenge was added to ANA Summer Program’s diverse lineup of uniquely focused summer camps.

 Camp Challenge has proven to be a great introduction for potential Cadets into what life is like at the Academy during the school year.
 Who better to reinforce this than a young man who attended the camp and also successfully transitioned to life at the Academy?

 Meet Tyler Beach, ANA Class of 2012.
 Here, he shares his insights on Camp Challenge and how it shaped his life today.

 TB: Right now, I’m a Junior at UCLA majoring in Economics.

 ANA: What year did you attend Camp Challenge?